 You finally decided to take the plunge and get a new furry friend.
 Before you bring Fluffy home, you’ll want to pick up some items to make the transition smoother.
 Here’s a list of things you should buy for your new cat before bringing it home.

 What Should I Buy for My New Cat?

 Pet cats are dependent on humans to satisfy even their basic needs.
-You’ll want to have these things before picking up your new cat.
+You’ll want to have these things before picking up your new cat and bringing it home.

 - Cat Carrier